FreeProving/guidelines/CONTRIBUTING.md

  - **Use UTF-8 encoded text files**

    All text files (i.e., source code, Markdown documents, configuration files etc.) should be UTF-8 encoded if not demanded otherwise by the corresponding language specification.
+   Avoid [UTF-8 byte order marks (BOMs)][wiki/BOM] at the start of the file unless it is required by tools that process the files.

  - **Use spaces, not tabs**